365 Days of Gratitude: Cultivate an Attitude of Gratitude One Day at a Time

 Then there’s my husband.
 Colby is my rock.
 He has been for over 28 years.
 We’ve been through some things, but it’s made us stronger.
 Besides, he knows me better than I know myself and he keeps me grounded.

 I need that sometimes.
-Honestly, who am I kidding.
+Honestly, who am I kidding?
 I need it a lot!

 center of attention

-Together, the eight of them, they keep me going on the hard days and hold me up when I’m weak.
+Together, the eight of them, keep me going on the hard days and hold me up when I’m weak.

 But, even with all of that, I still needed to continue digging deeper within myself.
 I came into adulthood carrying a lot of baggage and it was time to start unpacking some of it.